 - 1 teaspoon vanilla extract

-1. Preheat the oven to 350 F. Lightly oil a 9-inch by 5-inch loaf pan and set aside.
+- Preheat the oven to 350 F. Lightly oil a 9-by-5-inch loaf pan and set aside.

-2. In a medium-sized mixing bowl, sift together the flour, sugars, baking soda, salt and cinnamon.
+- In a medium-sized mixing bowl, sift together the flour, white sugar, dark brown sugar, baking soda, salt, and cinnamon.

-NOTE: If you are using a muffin tin as oppose to the loaf pan, cut down cooking time by one-third to one-fourth.
+If you are using a muffin tin as opposes to the loaf pan, cut down cooking time by one-third to one-fourth.
 If using a mini loaf pan, cooking time can be cut down by about half.
-Baking times will vary given the size of your muffin tin or mini loaf pan, but a regular-size muffin tine should take no more than 15 to 20 minutes, while mini loaves shouldn't take more than 40 to 45 minutes.
-Maintain the same temperature.
+Baking times will vary given the size of your muffin tin or mini loaf pan, but a regular-size muffin tin should take no more than 15 to 20 minutes, while mini loaves shouldn't take more than 40 to 45 minutes.
+Use the same oven temperature.
 Remember to test doneness by using the toothpick test.